clarehchao/PatientSpecificDosimetryToolForTargetedRadiationTherapy/README.md

 - Simulate and track possible events of particles interacting in the defined geometry with the definied source distribution
 - Generate the dose output in voxelized format

+Note: this tool was developed using Geant4 toolkit version 4.9.6.p02.
+Full installation of Geant4 on your OS is assumed to use this tool properly.
+See this link for [the Geant4 installation videos](http://geant4.in2p3.fr/spip.php?article84&lang=en) and [the Geant4 installation guide](http://geant4.web.cern.ch/geant4/UserDocumentation/UsersGuides/InstallationGuide/html/).

 For more information, see [this poster](doc//I131MIBG_CologneANR2014_Huang.jpg) presented at Advanced Neuroblastoma Research, May 2014, Cologn, Germany for how to put this tool in context of cancer diagnosis and treatment!